Coregit — serverless Git API for AI agents. Atomic multi-file commits, instant forks, time-travel snapshots. 3.6× faster than GitHub.

 What is a serverless Git API?

 A serverless Git API is a hosted Git backend you call over HTTPS without running git, ssh keys, runners or self-hosted servers.
 Coregit accepts atomic multi-file commits, branches, diffs and clones via REST and Git Smart HTTP.
-There is nothing to deploy — agents send JSON, Coregit persists immutable Git objects on Cloudflare R2.
+There is nothing to deploy — agents send JSON, Coregit persists immutable Git objects in distributed, encrypted storage.

 How is Coregit different from GitHub for AI agents?